-Director elections should ideally be carried out annually and individually.
+- Leadership: We believe the Chair of the board should be independent on appointment.
+Companies should explain if the CEO and Chair roles are combined for an extended period and appoint a Senior Independent Director to offer an independent counterbalance. - Board Committees: Boards should have specialised committees to support their oversight functions, including for audit, nomination, and remuneration.
+Audit and remuneration committees should be wholly independent, and the nomination committee should be at least half-independent.
+The audit committee should have an appropriate level of accounting and/or financial expertise. - Director Elections: Director elections should ideally be carried out annually and individually.
 In markets where annual elections are not normal practice, directors should be subject to re-election at least every three years and we will oppose proposals to classify the board.
 In uncontested elections, majority voting should apply, while plurality voting should be used in contested elections.
 It is essential for companies to provide detailed biographical information on each director candidate before the vote at the meeting.

-Culture and ethics
+Culture and Ethics

-We believe corporate culture is integral in managing material ESG risks and opportunities.
-We encourage companies to explain the company's corporate culture and values, as well as disclose how the board ensures that these are being applied across the organisation.
+The board should instil and demonstrate a culture of high standards of ethics and integrity aligned with the company's purpose and values at the board level and throughout the workforce.
+We believe corporate culture is integral in managing material ESG risks and opportunities, and the board.
 We encourage companies to disclose information, including how they monitor the company's culture and its alignment with the company's purpose, values and strategy, as well as any key performance indicators and remuneration incentives that drive alignment to culture.

-Bribery and corruption

-We encourage companies to establish and disclose processes to mitigate the risk of bribery and corruption.

-Whistleblowing

-The board should ensure that the company has in place an independent, confidential mechanism whereby a worker, supplier, shareholder or relevant stakeholder can (without fear of retribution) raise issues of particular concern regarding potential or suspected breaches of a company's code of ethics or local law.
+- Bribery and Corruption: The board should ensure that management has implemented appropriate internal controls to mitigate the risk of bribery and corruption.
+The policies and procedures in place to manage such risks should be publicly reported to shareholders. - Whistleblowing: The board should ensure that the company has in place an independent, confidential mechanism whereby a worker, supplier, shareholder or relevant stakeholder can (without fear of retribution) raise issues of particular concern with regard to potential or suspected breaches of a company's code of ethics or local law. - Responsible Tax: It is considered good practice for a company's board to have a published tax policy indicating the company's approach to planning and negotiating tax matters, and to allow shareholders to monitor its handling of financial, regulatory and reputational risks in this area.
+We encourage country-by-country reporting in line with the Global Reporting Initiative (GRI) 207 tax reporting standard. - Political Donations and Lobbying: The board should have a policy on political engagement, covering lobbying and donations to political causes or candidates.

-Responsible tax

-It is considered good practice for a company's board to have a published tax policy indicating the company's approach to planning and negotiating tax matters, and to allow shareholders to monitor its handling of financial, regulatory and reputational risks in this area.

-Political donations and lobbying

-The board should have a policy on political engagement, covering lobbying and donations to political causes or candidates.
 We encourage companies to publicly disclose their membership of trade associations and industry body memberships and any payments and contributions made.
-Boards should monitor and disclose any significant inconsistencies between a company's publicly stated policy position and industry advocacy activities and explain how any inconsistencies are addressed.

-Executive remuneration
+We encourage boards to regularly review, assess and address any misalignment between membership and support of trade associations against the company's policy position.

-Remuneration principles
+Executive Remuneration

-Executive remuneration should be designed to equitably and effectively support long-term sustainable success, in line with business strategy.
-It should also align the interests of executives with the company's purpose, values and shareholder interests.
+- Remuneration Principles: Executive remuneration should be designed to equitably and effectively support long-term sustainable success and business strategy and align the interests of executives with the company's purpose and values and shareholder interests.
+We encourage shareholders to vote on executive remuneration as a way of expressing their views and concerns on remuneration practices.